feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 ```

 The `_pluck` utility, given an object and an array of property name,
-returns an object consisting of just those peoperties.
+returns an object consisting of just those properties.
 The property names may be in dot notation, e.g. `destination.address.city`.

 The context object is modified and returned,